Last Updated on March 28, 2026 by Emma Fajcz | Published: January 16, 2024

-Once upon a time in NYC, someone called the authorities because a man was “mistreating a squirrel.”
+Once upon a time in New York, someone called the authorities because a man was “mistreating a squirrel.”
 When the police turned up, they found the “suspect”: an Ecuadorian man who was in the grilling area of the park cooking a cuy, or Guinea pig, on a long skewer.
 Cuys are a common snack in the Andean part of South America.
 The police went on their way, leaving the Ecuadorian man to his lunch.

 It was just another day in New York City, a metropolis of nearly nine million people where nearly everything can be bought, sold, acquired, and, of course, eaten.
+Keep reading for our top 10 favorite unsual foods to try while you’re in the Big Apple!

 What do you get when you combine a hot dog and octopus?
 An octopus hot dog, indeed.
 La Pulpería has been serving up some outside-the-box (and incredibly delicious) creations like these since 2021.
-If you’re a fan of octopus, don’t miss their bacon wrapped octopus served on a brioche hotdog bun.
+If you’re a fan of octopus, don’t miss their bacon-wrapped octopus served on a brioche hot dog bun.

 Alligator

-You might be hard pressed to find alligator meat on the menu of a New York restaurant, but at Los Paisanos butcher shop in Cobble Hill, Brooklyn, you can find alligator (in the form of sirloin or tenderloin) to cook at home.
+You might be hard-pressed to find alligator meat on the menu of a New York restaurant, but at Los Paisanos butcher shop in Cobble Hill, Brooklyn, you can find alligator (in the form of sirloin or tenderloin) to cook at home.
 They also sell antelope, rattlesnake, and caribou meat.

 Balut

 We tend to forget that eggs are actually unfertilized chickens.
 That is, until you try balut: a fertilized developing chicken embryo, a popular snack in some Southeast Asian countries like the Philippines and Vietnam.
 Quite unusual in the USA, but if you’re into unusual foods, then this might be for you.
-If you’re curious, you can find balut at Tan Tin Hung in Chinatown, Changli supermarket in the Bronx, or Queens Night Market.

 When it comes to ice cream, the safe bet is chocolate and/or vanilla and maybe some added parts thrown in to give it a twist.
 But at Van Leeuwen, an ice cream shop with locations in the West Village, the East Village, SoHo, and the Lower East Side, you can marry your love of ice cream and mac n’ cheese via their official Kraft Macaroni & Cheese flavor.